 Above, the Red Chief Tree still standing tall and its unlucky former neighbor next to the west

-Last weekend we dropped by the Alder Creek Grove to see some more of the groves most scenic examples as recommended by Sue Cag of ilovetrees.net.
-She was good enough to give me a tour around a few of the larger remaining ones that I could measure and show me to some of the groves trees with the most character.
-When you have seen as many trees as we have you grow to appreciate ones that stand out for their unique features, whether they be good or bad.
+Last weekend we dropped by the Alder Creek Grove to see some more of the grove's most scenic examples, as recommended by Sue Cag of ilovetrees.net.
+She was good enough to give me a tour around a few of the larger remaining ones that I could measure and show me some of the grove's trees with the most character.
+When you have seen as many trees as we have, you grow to appreciate ones that stand out for their unique features, whether they be good or bad.

 Below are the measurements I got on the two trees.